 Posters

-Designing a poster has many aspects in common with writing a theatre review – it’s essential to get across something of what the production is about, while at the same time producing an image that’s striking enough to grab the potential audience’s attention.
+Designing a poster has many aspects in common with a corporate photography project, or with writing a theatre review – it’s essential to get across something of what the production is about, while at the same time producing an image that’s striking enough to grab the potential audience’s attention.
 As a photographer once said about his production photographs displayed outside the Royal Court Theatre – “My job is to get their bums off the Sloane Square buses and onto the Royal Court seats …”

 *